MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [x] D. Transparency `This is the correct answer because transparency involves making the AI system's decision-making process clear and understandable to users.`

-## Q: Microsoft Guiding Principles for Responsible AI
+## Q6: Microsoft Guiding Principles for Responsible AI

 > What are three Microsoft guiding principles for responsible AI?
 Each correct answer presents a complete solution.